Driss Dacha: Professional career

 The following month he was ready to run America's Finest City Half Marathon in San Diego and face off against the previous year's winner (and future US Half Marathon Champion), Alfredo Viguera.
 The race was going Dacha's way through the 10K mark (which he passed in 28:29) though Brian Abshire and another runner were still with him.
 Then a blister formed on his left foot, hindering him slightly.
 He took the lead, but Viguera showed up on his shoulder at mile 11.
 They ran together, sprinted together, and—amazingly—crossed the finish line together, passing through at a tied 1:04:33.
 One winner had to be decided, and race officials determined that Viguera edged Dacha by an inch as he dove for the finish-line tape.
 Dacha would take second place and use the incident as fuel for his upcoming major marathon.

 The 1993 Berlin Marathon brought major contenders to Germany in late September.
-Dacha fended off Alfredo Shahanga of Tanzania and Czechoslovakian Karel David before moving ahead of the 1992 winner (David Tsebe).
+Dacha fended off Alfredo Shahanga of Tanzania and Czech Karel David before moving ahead of the 1992 winner (David Tsebe).
 The run brought him to the finish line in second place with a personal best time of 2:11:43.
 South African Xolile Yawa won.

 In the 1995 Chicago Marathon, Dacha ran 2:12:05 to finish fourth behind German winner Eamonn Martin.

 Dacha continued running competitively as he climbed the age categories, finishing in the top of many race results through the globe, including Las Vegas, Salt Lake City, Monaco, Long Beach, Tampa, Toronto and others.
 In 2005, Runner's World named him as a contender for Master's Runner of the Year.
 After passing his 50th birthday, Dacha was still clocking fast times in the Master's category.